MitchellRyrie-evanBuck/vite-aflxw-Blog/docs/index.md

 layout: CustomHome

 hero:
-  name: "Mitchell Ryrie"
+  name: 'Mitchell Ryrie'
-  text: "Executive Force"
+  text: 'Executive Force'
   tagline: Where there is a will, there is a way
   image:
     src: angry-monster.svg